-The William R. Kellett School of Graduate and Continuing Education offers a selection of summer term courses at its evening centers, in one-evening-a-week class sessions spread over a term of twelve weeks, beginning the last week of May.
+The William R. Kellett School of Graduate and Continuing Education offers a selection of summer term courses at its centers, in once-a-week or BlendEd class sessions spread over a term of twelve weeks, beginning the last week of May.
 Summer courses are also available through Lakeland's Online program.
 Registration for summer courses is conducted through the Kellett School centers.